odinuv/web/en/apv/walkthrough/javascript/index.md

 {% include /en/apv/walkthrough/javascript/prevent-nav-form.html %}
 {% endhighlight %}

+Notice that you have to pass that true/false value from called `confirmForm()` function using return keyword in `onsubmit` attribute.
+That attribute itself is a body of event handler function and has to return true or false to approve or cancel from subscription.

 ### Task -- add confirm dialog to your delete form

+Carefully select where to place `<script>` tag -- remember that `{foreach ...}` duplicates all source inside of it.
+Try to pass person name into confirm message.

 {: .solution}
 {% highlight html %}